 |

-non-toxic to mammals, including us, so is generally
+mammals, including us, so is generally safe to use.

-safe to use.
-It is widely used for flea, mosquito and
+It is widely used for flea, mosquito and fly control

-get into marine (salt water) ecosystems such as bays
+(salt water) ecosystems such as bays or estuaries

-or estuaries these chemicals can also interfere with
+these chemicals can also interfere with the growth

-the growth and development of marine arthropods such
+and development of marine arthropods such as crabs

-an active infestation are in the larval stage
+infestation are in the larval stage -- the

--- the stage you never see.
-Since exposure to
+stage you never see.
+Since exposure to these

-fleas, an IGR alone could eventually get rid
+an IGR alone could eventually get rid of an

 adult fleas you would have to wait until the